Ecodev/gims/docs/content/data_input2.rst

 Add a new questionnaire
 ^^^^^^^^^^^^^^^^^^^^^^^

-To add new data, simply clic the "Add new questionnaire" button [1].
+To add new data, simply click the "Add new questionnaire" button [1].
 A new column is created.
 Select the country, enter an appropriate survey code and year and fill in the percentages.
-Once you have finished, clic on the blue "Save new elements" button at the top.
+Once you have finished, click on the blue "Save new elements" button at the top.

 .. image:: img/contribute_jmp7.png
     :width: 100%